WebDevStudios/Sane-Widget-Sidebar-Management/readme.txt

 == Installation ==

-1. Upload the `wds-sensible-sidebar-management` directory to the `/wp-content/plugins/` directory.
+1. Upload the `sane-widget-sidebar-management` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==